Classic Slots

 Classic slot bonus features

-Classic slots are usually more simple than their more high-tech counterparts.
-Usually – again, you’ll know loads of exceptions yourself.
+Classic slots are usually simpler than their more high-tech counterparts.
+Usually, again, you’ll know loads of exceptions yourself.

-This means that bonus features are often cut down, and some of them pay tribute to particular features of the older games.
+This means that bonus features are often cut, and some of them pay tribute to particular features of the older games.

 Free spins are the most popular feature in slots.
-However, they are less likely to be found in a classic slot than in a video slot.
+However, they are less likely to be found in classic casino slots than in video slots.

 Wilds are more likely to be found on the reels of a classic slot.
 These are symbols that stand in for others in order to complete bigger wins.